-Let it all out, I tell myself, as the tears fall, unbidden, and then never again.
+Let it all out, I tell myself as the tears fall, unbidden, and then never again.
 Never because of him.
-I could put it all to rest, even if it feels like a heavy stone pressing down my chest, like I can’t breathe.
+I could put it all to rest, even if it feels like a heavy stone pressing down on my chest, like I can’t breathe.

 Out of my sight, and out of my life.

 It’s a fact I’ve long acknowledged.
 Put gold in front of a gold-digger and she’ll kneel.
 Toss a little cash on a so-called friend and he’ll spill your every last secret.
 Become a celebrity and watch as long-lost relatives come out of hiding.
 The scent of money lures people in, like shark to prey.

 “Ryan!”
 Chris Mendes calls out.